-The global recession has had a more significant impact on the Company's operations than initially anticipated and it appears the recovery will also be slower than previously anticipated.
 During the second quarter of 2009, the Company identified certain assets with deteriorating cash flows and projected cash flow losses.
 Also, due to a further downturn in our business during the second quarter resulting from the global economic downturn and the slower than originally expected recovery, the Company determined indicators of potential goodwill impairment were present.
 As a result of these conditions, the Company performed an impairment analysis of its long-lived assets and goodwill.
 Based on the results of the analysis, the Company recorded non-cash impairment charges totaling \$15,986,000 consisting of a charge of \$2,660,000 against Property plant and equipment, a charge of \$1,104,000 on intangible assets and a goodwill impairment charge of \$12,222,000, which resulted in a zero carrying value of goodwill as of June 30, 2009.

 The impairment charges do not result in current or future cash expenditures and do not affect our ability to pursue new opportunities.
-In addition, the reductions in Property, plant and equipment and Intangible assets will reduce depreciation and amortization expense by approximately \$1,000,000 over the next year.
+In addition, the reductions in Property, plant and equipment and Intangible assets will reduce depreciation and amortization expense by approximately \$1,000,000 from the third quarter of 2009 through the second quarter of 2010, as compared to the same periods of the prior year.